Taco-inspired Turkey-Stuffed Peppers filled with ground turkey and brown rice, seasoned with cumin and spices, and topped with cheese are my favorite!

 - Cut the bell peppers in half lengthwise, and remove all seeds.
 Spoon 2/3 cup meat mixture into each pepper half and place in a 9 x 13-inch baking dish.
 Top each with 1 tbsp cheese.

 - Pour the remainder of the chicken broth on the bottom of the pan.
-Cover tightly with aluminum foil and bake for about 45 minutes.
+Cover tightly with aluminum foil and bake for about 45 minutes, until peppers are tender.

 - Carefully remove the foil and serve right away.